tokio-rs/website/content/tokio/tutorial/spawning.md

 need to add some concurrency.

 [[info]]
-| Concurrency does not require parallelism.
-Because Tokio is asynchronous, many
+| Concurrency and parallelism is not the same thing.
+If you alternate between
+| two tasks, then you are working on both tasks concurrently, but not in
+| parallel.
+For it to qualify as parallel, you would need two people, one
+| dedicated to each task.
+|
+| One of the advantages of using Tokio is that asynchronous code allows you to
+| work on many tasks concurrently, without having to work on them in parallel
-| requests can be processed concurrently on a single thread.
+| using ordinary threads.
+In fact, Tokio can run many tasks concurrently on a
+| single thread!

 To process connections concurrently, a new task is spawned for each inbound connection.
 The connection is processed on this task.